ralsina/faaso/examples/hello_crystal/README.md

-# README
+# Readme for Hello_crystal

-This is the readme for people trying to *use* this runtime.
+This is a funko using the Crystal runtime for [FaaSO](https://git.ralsina.me/ralsina/faaso)

+## What is Hello_crystal

+Write here what it is

+## How to use Hello_crystal

+And so on.